-- Illegally High Rent: A rent increase that exceeds the CPI rent increase or a rent increase that is greater than 10% in one year or greater than 30% over a 5-year period (except for fair return). - No RAP Notice: A rent increase notice was served without a RAP Notice. - Expiration of capital improvement amortization period. - Improper Service of the rent increase notice.
+- Unlawful Rent Increase: A rent increase that exceeds the CPI rent increase or a rent increase that is greater than 5% plus the percent change in cost of living.
+For July 2021 to July 2022 that amount is 8.8% in one year or greater than 30% over a 5-year period (except for fair return). - No RAP Notice: A rent increase notice was served without a RAP Notice. - Expiration of capital improvement amortization period. - Improper Service of the rent increase notice.